OnionIoT/Onion-Docs/Omega2/Projects/oled/temperature-monitor.md

 ## Ambient Temperature Monitor {#ubidots-temperature-monitor}

-This project will allow you to read temperature from a sensor, display it on the OLED Expansion, and also push the data to Ubidots IoT Platform for logging and monitoring!
+This project will allow you to read temperature from a sensor, display it on the OLED Expansion, and also push the data to [Ubidots IoT Platform](https://ubidots.com/) for logging and monitoring!

 TODO: add link to Ubidots

-TODO: take a new photo where the main thing is the Omega and OLED, the temp sensor is secondary
+TODO: take a new photo where the main thing is the Omega and OLED, the temp sensor is secondary (can keep this existing photo at the bottom of this project)

 ![temperature monitor running](./img/temperature-monitor-complete.jpg)